nuejs/nue/packages/nuejs.org/docs/hello-world.md

 ### Complete the page
-Then we add a folder called `img` to hold all our images and complete editing the content and styling until we are happy.
-And we can watch the page evolve on the browser from start to finish in a "What you see is what you get" (WYSIWYG) manner.
+Next we style the page with Nue's [CSS best practices](css-best-practices.html) while enjoying the power of hot-reloading.
+You can watch the page evolve on the browser from start to finish.

 [image]
   small: /img/blog-entry.png